scality/Guidelines/CONTRIBUTING.md

 ### Committing Guidelines

-With his own `WIP` branch, contributor A can commit and manage the branch's history as he wishes, as the branch is his own responsibility, within the constraints of the project.
+With his own branch, contributor A can commit and manage the branch's history as he wishes, as the branch is his own responsibility, within the constraints of the project.
 These constraints for the commits include:

 * Commit Message Formatting Policy
 * Peer validation of the commit's atomicity and meaningfulness
+* Squashing all commits into one messege before doing pull request

 It is asked of every contributor to provide commit messages as clear as possible, while attempting to make one commit comply to the following